Recommendations to write persuasive and successful NED and board applications

-This week, NEDonBoard is pleased to share insights from senior Solicitor, trustee and public appointee, Nicolina Andall, who attended our co-event with the Department for Education on 18th August.
-In this blog, Nicolina shares a few tips for writing persuasive personal statements.
-As her wise friend and former City colleague Bola Oladimeji always says “Lift as you Climb” – so she sets out here 5 key tips to make your personal statements and application forms really stand out from the crowd.
+In this blog, Nicolina Andall, senior solicitor, trustee, NED and public appointee, shares a few tips for writing persuasive personal statements.
+She sets out here 5 key tips to make your personal statements and application forms really stand out from the crowd.

 Tailor it to precisely to what they are looking for.
 Be specific about the qualities YOU have, don’t just list a load of generic points.
 For example “I am a 19 year Qualified Solicitor with experience of making senior level appointments through being an Independent Panel Member with the Ministry of Justice”.
 Now is not the time to hide your achievements!
 I haven’t been recognised by the Queen, nor do I have an MBE (one day?)… But you might!
 Use what YOU have got in your toolkit to make you stand out from the crowd so you can survive the sift and make it to interview.

 Boards are looking to fill a specific skills gap.
 Take each criteria in turn and clearly articulate how you satisfy it.
 Don’t make people hunt for the information.
 Generic applications will definitely not cut it.
-As Delroy Beverley shared in his interview with Elise Perraud on 18th August: “Keep it short, relevant and succinct.
+As Delroy Beverley shared in his interview with Elise Perraud in August 2020: “Keep it short, relevant and succinct.
 Think elevator model – I want to know everything about you in 3 minutes”.
 Wise words.

 Situation, Task Action, Result.
 Helps keep you on track and on point.
 It also demonstrates that you are able to be concise, relevant and succinctly to the point!
 Key skills for senior level roles.